Log in if you have an account

 Biodegradable: Merino wool will naturally decompose in soil.

-Wool garments live long lives and can be worn and used longer compared to other textile fibres and when its time for your wool garment to leave your wardrobe it is biodegradable and decomposes.
+Wool garments live long lives and can be worn and used longer compared to other textile fibers and when it's time for your wool garment to leave your wardrobe it is biodegradable and decomposes.

 You can read more about wool and sustainability here: http://www.iwto.org/sustainability